What is the absolutely continuous spectrum?: Concluding remarks

 \section{Concluding remarks}

-The main novelty of the research program developed in~\cite{BJP,BJLP1,BJLP2,BJLP3} concerns the identification of an appropriate notion of transport for a spectral triple $(\cH,H,\psi)$ and in relating this transport to the ac spectrum.
-The main steps are: \begin{enumerate} \item Associate to $(\cH,H,\psi)$, via a canonical procedure, a unitarily equivalent spectral triple of the form $(\ell^2(\nn),J,\delta_1)$ where $J$ is a Jacobi matrix. \item Consider the sequence of EBB models, indexed by $L\in\nn$, in which two electronic reservoirs, at zero temperature and chemical potential $\mu_l/\mu_r$, are attached at the end points of the finite sample obtained by restricting $J$ to the interval $\{1,\ldots,L\}$.
-The voltage differential $\mu_r-\mu_l$ then generates an electronic current through the sample with the steady state value $\langle \cJ_L\rangle_+$. \item Link the ac spectrum of $(\cH,H,\psi)$ to the large $L$ behavior of $\langle \cJ_L\rangle_+$. \end{enumerate} The results presented in this note, Theorems~\ref{never}, \ref{never1} and~\ref{never2}, identify the ac spectrum with the set of energies for which the current $\langle \cJ_L\rangle_+$ persists as $L$ goes to infinity.
+The main novelty of the research program developed in~\cite{Bruneau2013,Bruneau2015,Bruneau2016,Bruneau2016b} was the identification of an appropriate notion of transport for a spectral triple $(\cH,H,\psi)$ and in relating this transport to the ac spectrum.
+The main steps are: \begin{enumerate} \item Associate to $(\cH,H,\psi)$, via a canonical procedure, a unitarily equivalent spectral triple of the form $(\ell^2(\NN),J,\delta_1)$ where $J$ is a Jacobi matrix. \item Consider the sequence of EBB models, indexed by $L\in\NN$, in which two electronic reservoirs, at zero temperature and chemical potential $\mu_l/\mu_r$, are attached at the end points of the finite sample obtained by restricting $J$ to the interval $\{1,\ldots,L\}$.
+The voltage differential $\mu_r-\mu_l$ then generates an electronic current through the sample with the steady state value $\langle \cJ_L\rangle_+$. \item Link the ac spectrum of $(\cH,H,\psi)$ to the large $L$ behavior of $\langle \cJ_L\rangle_+$. \end{enumerate} The obtained results, Theorems~\ref{never}, \ref{never1} and~\ref{never2}, identify the ac spectrum with the set of energies for which the current $\langle \cJ_L\rangle_+$ persists as $L$ goes to infinity.
+Since they apply to any (abstract) spectral triple irrespectively of its physical origin, they can be viewed as a part of the general structural link between spectral theory and quantum mechanics.
 More colloquially, they establish the equivalence between the mathematical and the physical characterization of the conducting regime.